 What is Biodynamic farming?This post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 As many of you know, I’m passionate about organic, healthy, whole foods and avoiding all of the processed stuff on most grocery store shelves.
 But recently, I’ve been learning more and more about biodynamic farming which has been prevalent in Europe but is now slowly making its way to the US!
 When I first started reading about it, I had so many questions.
 So I thought I’d create this post to help break down what biodynamic farming is, and why it’s important!

 Biodynamic farming is regenerative farming and consists of 10 principles.
 They are: